mandle420/DCS_Standalone_on_linux/README.md

 With that change, you should be able to log in but once the game starts you will see a black screen.
-To fix this, create a symlink from `$INSTALL_DIR/bin/webrtc_plugin.dll` to `$INSTALL_dir/webrtc_plugin.dll`.
+To fix this, create a symlink from `$INSTALL_DIR/bin/webrtc_plugin.dll` to `$INSTALL_dir/webrtc_plugin.dll`. good job whoever wrote this cause it makes no sense, where is $INSTALL_dir, hmmmm? anyway if any of you figure it out feel free to let me know, but I have a different workaround for this problem however it removes the in game voice chat functionality witch I find to be a downside however $INSTALL_dir isn't defined anywhere soooo ¯\_(ツ)_/¯

 The game should now start.